eldipa/xoz/docs/xoz-format.md

 An *object descriptor* must not be fragmented and spread across different *data blocks* of **different** extents.

+The *stream* works as an *append-only* journal: new *objects* are added to the end but no *object* can be removed or resized.

+*Objects* may be marked *in-place* as deleted (become *zombie*), removed or shrank leaving a *hole* or may be expanded with a *continuation*.

+In no case the layout in disk of a *stream* should change except only during a *compaction*.

+Hence the need to put in the *object descriptors* the most likely attributes that can change so they can be updated *in-place* without affecting the layout.

 When appending a new entry to the *stream*, if it does not fit because it is at the end of the latest *data block* of the extent, the entry